1 Probability essentials

 3. What assumptions are necessary?
 Are these reasonable?

-Exercise 1.24 Six numbers are randomly selected without replacement from the numbers \(1, 2, 3,\dots, 45\).
-Model this process using R to estimate the probability that there are no consecutive numbers (in any order) amongst the numbers selected.
+Exercise 1.25 Six numbers are randomly selected without replacement from the numbers \(1, 2, 3,\dots, 45\).
+Model this process using R to estimate the probability that there are no consecutive numbers amongst the numbers selected.
+(That is, no sequence like 4, 5 or 33, 34 or 21, 22, 23 appears, once the numbers are sorted smallest to largest.)

 1. \(A\cup (A\cap B) = A\);